phaneendra21-ui/Elders-Seva-/README.md

 ## Overview
 Elders Seva is a localized, offline-capable Progressive Web App (PWA) designed to solve the "Biometric Obsolescence" problem for senior citizens.
 It allows officials to perform offline biometric analysis and manual overrides without needing a stable internet connection.
+If u need "node_modules" you can download from this link "https://drive.google.com/file/d/1iZq9bmm-JURYw-X68f3wej6VxtBPGLOF/view?usp=drivesdk".
+If any other related to the topic u can contact me through insta my id is "phani._.sharma".

 ## Key Features
 - **Offline PWA**: Full functionality without internet.